lingpy/lpngram/README.md

 >>> model = lpngram.NgramModel(1, 2, sequences=words)
 ```

-Even without smoothing, the model allows to query counters for specific contexts.
+Even without smoothing, the model allows you to query counters for specific contexts.
 Here
 we investigate which characters are found preceding an `a`, which are found
 between `G` and `r`, and the full list of characters with their counts: